 - salt, according to taste

-- Sprinkle a little turmeric powder and salt and mix well.
+- Sprinkle 1/2 tea-spoon turmeric powder and salt and mix well.
 Cover the lid and stir in between.
 Cook until the pumpkin becomes soft and almost 70% cooked.
 Remove and keep aside.

-- Heat the remaining oil and add onion and garlic.
-Sauté until the onion turns golden yellow.
+- Heat the remaining oil and add garlic.
+Stir for few seconds.

 - Add green chilli and mix well.

 - Now, add the pumpkin, shidol, remaining turmeric powder, other powder spices and salt.
 Mix well.
 Do remember that shidol contains salt because of its fermentation process, so use salt accordingly.

 - Add water and lower the flame.
 Cover the lid and cook for 10-15 minutes or until the pumpkin becomes mushy and water evaporates.

 - Once you get the desired consistency, turn off the flame.

 - Your Mishti Kumra/Kumro diye Shidol is ready to be served now.